weaviate/weaviate-io/developers/weaviate/search/hybrid.md

 ## Balance keyword and vector search

-Use the `alpha` argument to change how much each search affects the results.
+A hybrid search can favor the keyword or the vector component.
+To change the relative weights of the keyword and vector components, set the `alpha`value.

-- An `alpha` of `1` is a pure vector search.
+- `alpha` equals `1` in a pure vector search.
-- An `alpha` of `0` is a pure keyword search.
+- `alpha` equals `0` in a pure keyword search.

 <Tabs groupId="languages">
 <TabItem value="py" label="Python (v4)">